kanaka/wac/README.md

 make wac
 ```

-Use wast2wasm to compile a simple program to wasm:
+Use `wast2wasm` to compile a simple wast program to a wasm:

 ```bash
 wast2wasm test/arith.wast -o test/arith.wasm